-Net cash provided by financing activities was \$127.0 million for the year ended December 31, 2022, which was primarily due to net proceeds from the issuance of common stock in registered direct offering, net of issuance costs of \$126.4 million.
+Net cash provided by financing activities was \$70.5 million for the year ended December 31, 2023, which was primarily due to net proceeds from the issuance of common stock in our public offering of \$70.2 million.

-Net cash provided by financing activities was \$0.2 million for the year ended December 31, 2021 due to proceeds from the exercise of stock options.
+Net cash provided by financing activities was \$127.0 million for the year ended December 31, 2022, which was primarily due to net proceeds from the issuance of common stock in our registered direct offering of \$126.4 million.